Using Navisworks with Aconex

 Before data from either Aconex or Navisworks can be shared with each other, you have to login using Connect on the Aconex Design Issues tab.
 When you do this, you have to open the Aconex Login Approver window.

 - Select the Aconex Design Issues tab.

-- Choose your Project location (instance).
+- Choose your project location.

 Viewing design issues

 You can see issues and their editable details from the Open Design Issues panel.
 Here you can:

 - Load a model viewpoint by selecting it.